marcinstodolny/marcinstodolny/README.md

 # About me
-Hello, I'm Marcin, Backend-focused .NET Developer specializing in ASP.NET Core and PostgreSQL
+Hello, I'm Marcin, a backend-focused .NET Developer specializing in ASP.NET Core and PostgreSQL.

 Experienced in building REST APIs and concurrency-safe background jobs using EF Core, Dapper, MediatR, and FluentValidation

-Skilled in domain modeling with DDD and Clean Architecture, with hands-on practice in Azure Blob integrations, automated testing (xUnit/Moq), and Docker-based deployments.
+I work with DDD and Clean Architecture, and I have hands-on experience with Azure Blob integrations, automated testing (xUnit/Moq), and Docker-based deployments.

 I focus on maintainable design, reliable data access, and smooth delivery in Agile environments.

-With a strong IT background and a habit of learning new things, I aim to build systems that are reliable and easy to extend.
+With a strong IT background and a habit of continuous learning, I aim to build systems that are reliable and easy to extend.

 - 🔭 I’m currently looking for a job as a Full-Stack Software Developer or C#/.NET Developer.